-So today after sharing some lessons I’ve learnt from Aliko Dangote, AY the comedian – Ayo Makun, I will share with you 5 lessons I’ve learnt from Cobhams Asuquo’s story.
+So today after sharing some lessons I’ve learned from Aliko Dangote, AY the comedian – Ayo Makun, I will share with you 5 lessons I’ve learned from Cobhams Asuquo’s story.
 How he rose from a typical blind man in Nigeria to one of the richest music producers in Nigeria.

 For those of us that don’t know Cobhams well.
 He was born blind into a family of six children in Nigeria.
 He began to learn musical instruments at quite a very young age.

-He produced Asa’s first album, he was a onetime music producer for the Rooftop MCs, Timi Dakolo, Nikki Laoye and so on.
+He produced Asa’s first album, he was an onetime music producer for the Rooftop MCs, Timi Dakolo, Nikki Laoye, and so on.

 Mind you, these are the artists I know he produced for.
 There are many more artists in Nigeria he has produced songs for.

-Cobhams no longer lives in Nigeria now (levels have changed) but he still works with Nigerian artists any time, any day and makes his cool money.
+Cobhams Asuquo no longer lives in Nigeria now (levels have changed) but he still works with Nigerian artists any time, any day, and makes his cool money.
 He is married with a kid.